 Choosing the best charging approach depends on many factors.
-The following table can help you choose the best approach for your use case:
+Refer to your platform profile to see your customized recommendation.
+The following table can also help you choose the best approach for your use case:

 Normally, a single approach is appropriate, but your platform can use more than one approach, or switch approaches should the business change.

 Because the charging approach you use impacts how funds flow through Stripe, it may help to also read about account balances.

 - The connected account is responsible for the cost of the Stripe fees, refunds, and chargebacks

 - The payment itself appears as a charge in the connected account, not in your platform account

 - Charges directly increase the connected account’s balance

 - Your platform’s balance increases only with application fees

 - Your platform account is responsible for the cost of the Stripe fees, refunds, and chargebacks, handling these for the connected account by default